The Hartford AARP Home Insurance: 2026 California Review & Rates

 Q6: Can I bundle with my auto insurance?

-A: Yes, bundling home + auto (both insured with The Hartford) is a major way to unlock discounts.
+A: Yes, bundling home + auto (both insured with The Hartford) is a significant way to unlock discounts.
 If you already have your auto elsewhere, it may still be worth asking if it’s feasible to move it.

-At Sun Insurance & Financial, we bring:
+At Sun Insurance & Financial – Beverly Hills, we bring:

 -